groupvine/gv-doc/2-members/z-membersImport.md

 just shown to give a more complete import example necessary).

 <span class="box">
-Uploading a blank cell for a member’s Role will remove the member from the account, and similarly for sub-groups and their sub-group column.
+Uploading a blank cell for a member's Role will remove the member from the account, and similarly for sub-groups and their sub-group column.
 </span>